 Once the changes in the market ring the alarm bell at the top floors, management can take one or more of the following courses of actions:

 - Buy into the trend by acquiring technologies/products/teams/early market footprints.
-The challenges in this course are an efficient absorption of the acquired assets as well as an adaptation of the existing operations towards a new direction based on the newly acquired capabilities.
+The challenges in this course are an efficient absorption of the acquired assets and an adaptation of the existing operations towards a new direction based on the newly acquired capabilities.

-- Build/Invest in a new external entity that is set to create the future offering in a detached manner.
+- Build/Invest in a new external entity set to create a future offering in a detached manner.
 The ultimate and contradicting goal of the new business is to eventually cannibalize the existing product lines towards leadership in the market — a controlled competitor.

 Each path creates a multitude of opportunities and challenges.
 Eventually, a gameplan should be devised based on the particular posture of the company and the target market supply chain.